shahriarHasan09/PlatoonSAFE/README.md

 ```
 -->

-The parameters of the Listing X are explained below:

--   Line 2: The `rmEnabled` has to be set `true` in order to use the
-    runtime manager, otherwise, default Plexe simulator will be run.

--   Line 3: The interval at which the runtime manager checks the
-    communication quality, safety distance, etc., based on which the
-    state of the vehicle may change, i.e., controller change, gap
-    adjustment, etc.

--   Line 4: The interval at which a beacon is expected from the lead or
+-   Line 12: The interval at which a beacon is expected from the lead or
-    front vehicle.
-This has to be set according to the beacon frequency
-    of the platooning vehicles.
-For instance, if the beacon frequency of
-    the platooning vehicles is 10 Hz then a beacon is expected every 100
-    ms. In addition, 5 ms is assumed as other delays.
-Therefore, if a
-    vehicle does not receive a beacon for the last 210 ms from the lead
-    vehicle, then 2 packet losses are assumed with respect to the lead
-    vehicle.
+    front vehicle, defined by `beaconInterval` in the [RTM-CEB-ML.ini](examples/human/RTM-CEB-ML.ini) file.
+The duration of communication outage can also be expressed in terms of no. of packet losses.
+For instance, if `beaconInterval` is `0.1 s (100 ms)`, communication outage for `200 ms` can be interpreted as `two` packet losses.

--   Lines 5-8: These parameters are used for specifying the user defined
-    contracts.
-If it is set to `true` then the default contracts are
+-   Lines 14-17: These parameters are used for specifying the user defined contracts.
+If `readContractsFromInputFile` is set to `true` then the default contracts are ignored.
-    ignored.

--   Lines 10-12: If there is a safety violation, i.e., the gap between
-    the vehicles become less than a predefined inter-vehicle distance
-    then safety condition is assumed to be violated, and it is recorded
-    in an output file.
+-   Lines 18: Any time during platooning, if safety is violated, e.g., the inter-vehicle gaps are less than a predefined safety distance (specified by `minSafetyDistance` in `line 29`), it is recorded in an output file that can be used for results analysis.

 -   14-15: These two parameters define the thresholds for *fair, poor*
     communication thresholds.
 Please notice that the communication